 Small electrical goods recycling

-Many retailers have recovery schemes for electrical items.
+• retailers with recovery schemes for electrical items

 Local recycling days for small electrical items

-Twice a year a small electrical recycling day is held.
+A small electrical recycling day is held twice a year.

 Next recycling day